MultiIoT: Benchmarking Machine Learning for the Internet of Things: Experimental Setup

-\begin{itemize} \item \textbf{Data Preparation:} Each modality, e.g., RGB images, capacitive images, or hand pose, is pre-processed independently.
-The data undergo normalization and any specific transformations tailored to that modality. \item \textbf{Network Architecture:} Distinct neural architectures optimized for each modality type, such as CNNs for images and RNNs for sequential data. \item \textbf{Training Details:} Models are trained using a batch size of 128, employing the Adam optimizer with a learning rate of 0.001.
-Early stopping with a patience of 10 epochs ensures prevention from overfitting. \item \textbf{Evaluation:} Each unimodal model is evaluated on its respective validation dataset to gauge performance. \end{itemize}
+\begin{itemize} \item \textbf{Data Preparation:} Each modality (e.g., RGB images, capacitive images, hand pose) is independently processed.
+Normalization and modality-specific transformations are applied to standardize the input data for optimal model performance. \item \textbf{Network Architecture:} Tailored neural architectures are employed for each modality type.
+For instance, convolutional neural networks (CNNs) are used for image data and recurrent neural networks (RNNs) for sequential data, optimizing each model's capacity to extract relevant features effectively. \item \textbf{Training Details:} Models are trained with a batch size of 128 using the Adam optimizer at a learning rate of 0.001.
+Early stopping is implemented with a patience of 10 epochs to prevent overfitting. \item \textbf{Evaluation:} Performance is methodically evaluated on validation datasets specific to each modality, enabling direct assessment of model efficacy and generalization. \end{itemize}